 As a film composer, Drew has scored a number of short and feature length films and documentaries, including: A Message from the East (2009), Fate Accompli (2012), Bailout (2012), and the indie coming-of-age film, Scary Normal (2013).
-He recently completed work on the anticipated feature documentary Alex & Ali (Dir.: Malachi Leopold) which is now screening internationally, as well as the short films Bowes Academy (Dir.: Greg Emetaz) and Safe Word (Dir.: Todd Lillethun), and Mike India Alpha with director Melissa Marlette.
+He also recently completed work on the anticipated feature documentary Alex & Ali (Dir.: Malachi Leopold) which is now screening internationally, as well as the short films Bowes Academy (Dir.: Greg Emetaz), Safe Word (Dir.: Todd Lillethun), and Mike India Alpha with director Melissa Marlette.

 Mr. Edwards is the composer for the web series’ Trep Life (Left Brain Right Brain Productions/Inc. Magazine) and Dorkumentary TV (Tarleton/Dawn Productions), and his work has been heard on television and in theatres across the country in the trailers for Bride Flight (Dir.: Ben Sombogaart) and Promised Land (Dir: Gus Van Sant), as well as in many national commercials.
 Drew was also the composer and sound designer for the original audio dramas, Doctor Who: The Companion Chronicles – The Wanderer (Big Finish Productions/BBC), and Graceless II (Big Finish).
 He was recently announced as the composer for the forthcoming UK TV series, Light & Shadows, which will begin filming later this year, in addition to his work for Season 2 of the critically-acclaimed Web/TV series Easy Abby, and the short film, Angle of Incidence (Dir.: Eric Neal).

 His concert piece, The Glacier Sequence, premiered at the Kennedy Center in 2011 by the US Army Band “Pershing’s Own” Contemporary Chamber Ensemble, and continues to be a staple of their repertoire.